andreasbm/router-slot/blueprint.md

 ### Dialog routes

 Sometimes you wish to change the url without triggering the route change.
 This could for example be when you want an url for your dialog.
-To change the route without triggering the route change you can use the functions prefixed with `_` on the history object.
+To change the route without triggering the route change you can use the functions on the native object on the history object.
 Below is an example on how to show a dialog without triggering the route change.

 ```javascript
 history.native.pushState(null, "", "dialog");